All Episodes

 And he did it using his power.

-This is classic feminazism 101.
+This is classic feminism 101.

-This is the kind of stuff that they wanted women to believe that every man was capable of, and that every man engaged in.
+This is the kind of stuff that they wanted women to believe that every man was capable of and that every man engaged in.

-And now here is a man who did all of this in spades, but he happens to be a Democrat, and so no big deal.
+And now here is a man who did all of this in spades, but he happens to be a Democrat, and so it's no big deal.

-This story today is about a uh a woman named Fernandez, who say the former chairman of House Veterans Affairs Committee used his significant power and credentials to access military sexual assault survivors, and he preyed on them.
+This story today is about a woman named Fernandez, who say the former chairman of House Veterans Affairs Committee used his significant power and credentials to access military sexual assault survivors, and he preyed on them.

 You know why sexual harassers prey on sexual assault survivors?